thebushschool/cpjava/thisweek.md

 * [Java Projects in Processing Primer](https://docs.google.com/presentation/d/1-v54sjlDWhh2NRTpCfKCnjfjBkRb68b5VSSColeW920/edit) ** Skip the first 6 slides as you have already installed Processing on your laptop.
 Use this as a step-by-step guide **
 * [Loops in Processing Primer](https://docs.google.com/document/d/1YdJtQQWZ2Ii8TG-9FyqizUkCkasd9pfta5MkGjKJGHU/edit) ** Plan to complete this week **
 * [Lightning Project submitted to Github](https://github.com/chandrunarayan/Lightning#lightning-project-for-cpjava-class) ** Start work this week and Complete next week **

+## D. Additional Java Coding Practice
+* Students taking the AP CSA exam in May 2021 should be [starting work on condingbat exercises - Warmup-1](https://codingbat.com/java/Warmup-1).
+Try your utmost to do the problems yourself without looking at the solution code.
+This is important.
+* I recommend this for all students who might be interested or need additional help or clarification.
+You can look at the solution code available to help you along.
+* Make sure you have [completed all of the setup instructions Part 2 - #4 for codingbat](https://classroom.google.com/c/MTI2MDgzMTM2MDgw/a/MTI3MDIzMTA3OTY4/details).
+I believe you have done this already.
+* Please note that these do not count towards yoru grade but will help you in clarifying concepts in this class